healeycodes/healeycodes.com/README.md

 Feel free to use any of my writing or code for educational reasons (e.g. you're teaching a class).

-Otherwise, check with me before republishing my writing (I'll give permission 99% of the time).
+Otherwise, check with me before republishing my writing or code (I'll give permission 99% of the time).